Episode Credits |

 Denny Crane: Thick file.

-Paul Lewiston: Look, all we can do is throw ourselves at the mercy of the judge.
-If you and I both go to see him
+Paul Lewiston: Look, all we can do is throw ourselves at the mercy of

 and explain Edwin’s situation, maybe he’ll give us some time.